Am0rphous/Awesome/Macbook Pro Resources/README.md

   - [mbpfan](https://github.com/linux-on-mac/mbpfan) - A simple daemon to control fan speed on all MacBook/MacBook Pros (probably all Apple computers) for Linux Kernel 3 and newer

 ## Productivity
+- [AirUnlock-for-Mac (Archived)](https://github.com/pinetum/AirUnlock-for-Mac) - Using android phone to establish a connection with your Mac via Bluetooth low-energy (BLE), controlling Mac lock state (Lock or Unlock).
 - [Fanny](https://github.com/DanielStormApps/Fanny) - Monitor your Mac's fan speed and CPU/GPU temperature from your Notification Center. [fannywidget.com](https://www.fannywidget.com)
 - [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - A Caffeine clone for macOS.
 Prevents your Mac from going to sleep.
 - [MacOS Big Sur - Replacements Icons](https://github.com/elrumo/macOS_Big_Sur_icons_replacements) -  Replacement icons for popular apps in the style of macOS Big Sur.